MelanieLinares/portfolio-new/site/content/post/ncdot-voma.md

 ## Project overview and task breakdown

-If you imagine a pile of paperwork one foot tall representing 6 months, the backlog of physical paperwork was 2 years worth.
+If you imagine a pile of paperwork one foot tall representing 6 months, the backlog of physical applications prior to the new portal was nearly 4 years worth.
 The initial system's purpose was to reduce that backlog.
 In order to accomplish this, the following was considered and assigned priority:

 - Review project details and specs regarding data types and DMV in-person process, including applications and citizen eligibility
 - Organize requirements into user flow and wireframes